-The tank may be filled either by gravity fill or by pressure filling through the city water connection.
+Sunrise: The tank in basement model Sunrises may be filled either by gravity fill or by pressure filling through the city water connection.
 A special diverter valve will route the water from the hose either directly to the water lines for city water hookup use, or to the fresh water tank for filling.

 Gravity Fill: Insert hose into fill opening and turn water supply on.
-Tank is full when water flows from tank vent tube beneath coach.
-The gravity fill tube is located behind a small, lockable door on the right (passenger) sidewall toward the back of the coach.
+Tank is full when water flows from overflow tube beneath coach.
+The gravity fill tube is located behind a small, lockable door on the right (passenger) sidewall toward the back of the coach